 3 – Provide Excellent Board Descriptions

 The area where you write the descriptions of the boards is SUPER important!
 It’s another place to put keywords as well as good descriptors for your audience.
-In fact, some Pinterest experts recommend adding a list of 10-20 related keywords in your board description.

 4 – Connect to Your Audience